 Ideally you should plan on having your follow-up treatment within 1 week of the initial treatment.
 Some clients come in 2 or 3 times per week.
 The frequency of treatment depends on several factors such as case severity, budget, schedule constraints, and your response to treatment.

 In some cases, should you want, we’ll book daily sessions (yes, you’ll have a comprehensive treatment every day).
-Unless there are contraindications, this daily treatment schedule is suggested to virtually all out-of-town clients who are staying in our city.
+This daily treatment schedule is suggested to virtually all out-of-town clients who are staying in our city.